TerriaJS/terriajs-server/README.md

 * `/convert`: an ogr2ogr server-side conversion service.
 * `/ping`: returns 200 OK.
 * All other requests are served from the `wwwroot` directory you provide on the command line, which defaults to `./wwwroot`
+* If files `[wwwroot]/404.html` and/or `[wwwroot]/500.html` exist, they will be served for those HTTP error codes.
+* Services that require HTTP authentication can be proxied by adding credentials to a `proxyauth.json` file.

 ### Stand-alone installation (without serving NationalMap)